agentframework/agentframework/README.md

 ### What's this?
 - AOP for TypeScript
-- Decorate your class with interceptors using elegance design pattern
+- Elegant design pattern to decorate your class with interceptors
 - 100% TypeScript implementation!
 No dependencies!!!
 - Require ES6 and TypeScript 2+